COVID-19 Campus Updates For European Business Schools

 Trinity Business School

-The first semester will follow a hybrid model which combines online and face to face elements such as offering online lectures for larger class groupings and face-to-face seminars, tutorials, and laboratory classes for smaller groups.
+Trinity Business School had planned its first semester with a hybrid model in mind, which combines online and face to face elements such as offering online lectures for larger class groupings and face-to-face seminars, tutorials, and laboratory classes for smaller groups.
 As much face-to-face teaching and learning as possible will be provided under prevailing health and safety requirements.
 A decision on the second semester will be taken closer to the time.

 Business Schools in France / Monaco